AviatrixSystems/Docs/Solutions/aviatrix_aws_meshVPC.rst

 deploys in minutes.

 Aviatrix CloudN is a virtual appliance deployed in datacenter.
-Datacenter Extension is a unique technology on CloudN.
+Aviatrix Cloud Interconnect (ACX), also known as Datacenter Extension is a unique technology on CloudN.
 It manages your public cloud address space and allows rapid scaling of AWS Virtual Private Cloud (VPC) by removing the pain point of building secure connections to the VPCs.

 |image1|

-2  Aviatrix Datacenter Extension Key Benefits
+2  ACX Key Benefits
 =============================================

+   **Manage Cloud Address Space** No more spreadsheet to manage your cloud address space.

     **Easy to Deploy** Deployed without touching existing network infrastructure.